CLEARSY/POGLIB/CONTRIBUTING.md

-# Contributing to POGLoader
+# Contributing to POGLIB

-First off, thank you for considering contributing to POGLoader!
+First off, thank you for considering contributing to POGLIB!
 We welcome contributions from everyone, whether you're submitting a bug report, fixing a bug, requesting a new feature, or improving documentation.

 This document will guide you through the process of contributing to this project.
 Please take a moment to review it before submitting your contribution.